 Grid generation is an iterative process.
-When the maximum relative difference between the two last iteration steps never reaches the Stop Criterion, the iterative procedure will stop after this maximum specified number.
-The number of iterations depends on the maximum allowed bank move Courant number?
-The smaller Courant criterion, the fewer iteration steps are required.
+If the maximum relative difference between the two last iteration steps does not reach the Stop Criterion, the iterative procedure will stop after this maximum specified number.
+The number of iterations depends on the maximum allowed Courant number.
+The smaller Courant criterion, the fewer iteration steps are required to reach the stop criterion.
+As a rule of thumb, the maximum number of iterations should not be consistently exceeded for models with dynamic grid updating

-Sweeps on bank line changes
+• Sweeps on bank line changes